MihBat/Accessibility-of-charging-stations-in-Estonia/README.md

 ## Overview

-This project evaluates the accessibility of electric vehicle (EV) charging stations in Estonia using two spatial approaches:
+Electric vehicle adoption is growing, but the usability of EVs depends heavily on the accessibility of charging infrastructure.
+This project evaluates the spatial accessibility of charging stations in Estonia using two complementary methods:

 1. **Euclidean distance** to the nearest station (whole country)
 2. **Travel time** to the nearest station (southeastern Estonia), accounting for road network and rivers as barriers.

+## Methodology

+**Data sources**: OpenChargeMap, Estonian Land and Spatial Development Board, university course data

+**Distance matrix (whole Estonia):**
+Calculates straight-line (Euclidean) distance from any point to the nearest of 167 charging stations.
+*Tool: R (raster distance)*

+**Travel time (southeastern Estonia):**
+A cost-distance analysis for 7 counties (Järva, Jõgeva, Tartu, Põlva, Võru, Valga, Viljandi).
+- 55 charging stations within the study area
+- Roads classified into 5 speed categories (main road: 90 km/h, street: 30 km/h, etc.)
+- Rivers treated as barriers (speed multiplier 0.1)
+- Algorithm: Dijkstra (MCP_Geometric)
+*Tools: R (speed raster) + Python GeoPandas (shortest path)*

 ## Workflow